dbutz/SchoolSite-Pro-Docs/dataManagement/organizingData.md

 Under each school year folder, we have created additional folders which organize our data holdings by type.
-Data types include our geodatabases (GDB folder), map documents that we create within ArcMap (Map_Docs folder), layer files that we also create in ArcMap and that are used to quickly add new symbolized layers within map documents (Layers folder), and our SchoolSite Projections and Redistricting Plans which are stored under the SchoolSite folder.
+Data types include our geodatabases (GDB folder), map documents that we create within ArcMap (Map_Docs folder), layer files that we also create in ArcMap and that are used to quickly add new symbolized layers within map documents (Layers folder), and our SchoolSite Pro Projections and Redistricting Plans which are stored under the SchoolSite Pro folder.